Mexican Revolution: Political system

 The construction of railways had been transformative in Mexico (as well as elsewhere in Latin America), accelerating economic activity and increasing the power of the Mexican state.
 The isolation from the central government that many remote areas had enjoyed or suffered was ending.
-Telegraph lines constructed next to railroad tracks meant instant communication between distant states and the capital.
+Telegraph lines constructed next to the railroad tracks meant instant communication between distant states and the capital.

 The political acumen and flexibility Díaz exhibited in his early years in office began to decline after 1900.
 He brought the state governors under his control, replacing them at will.
 The Federal Army, while large, was increasingly an ineffective force with aging leadership and troops conscripted into service.
 Díaz attempted the same kind of manipulation he executed with the Mexican political system with business interests, showing favoritism to European interests against those of the U.S.

 Rival interests, particularly those of the foreign powers with a presence in Mexico, further complicated an already complex system of favoritism.
 As economic activity increased and industries thrived, industrial workers began organizing for better conditions.
+Díaz enacted policies that encouraged large landowners to intrude upon the villagers' land and water rights.
 With the expansion of Mexican agriculture, landless peasants were forced to work for low wages or move to the cities.
 Peasant agriculture was under pressure as haciendas expanded, such as in the state of Morelos, just south of Mexico City, with its burgeoning sugar plantations.
 There was what one scholar has called "agrarian compression", in which "population growth intersected with land loss, declining wages and insecure tenancies to produce widespread economic deterioration", but the regions under the greatest stress were not the ones that rebelled.